ada-ac2/swap-meet/README.md

 - `Vendor`s have a method named `choose_and_swap_items`, which will let people display their inventory and choose which items to swap by their `id`s.
   - It takes 2 arguments:
     1. `other`, which represents another `Vendor` instance to trade with
-    2. `category`, an optional parameter which is a string representing a category
+    2. `category`, an optional parameter which is a string representing a category.
+Should default to an empty string.
   - The function will list the inventories for both the calling `Vendor` instance and the `Vendor` parameter `other`
     - If a category is passed as a parameter, only items of that category will be displayed by each `Vendor`
     - When listing an inventory, we should display a description of the items which includes their `id`